Budgeting

 4. Find a safe haven for your money

-After two years of the stock market setting record-breaking highs, inflation has stepped into the spotlight to pull attention.
-In May, inflation hit 7.7% — the highest rate on record since 1983.
+After two years of the stock market setting record-breaking highs, inflation stepped into the spotlight to pull attention.

-And with interest rates on the rise, supply chain shortages, Russia’s war in Ukraine and the pandemic, investors are justifiably feeling battered and bruised lately.
+And with interest rates at such high levels, supply chain shortages, Russia’s war in Ukraine and the pandemic aftermath, investors are justifiably feeling battered and bruised lately.

 Now’s the time to dial down the risk in your portfolio and look for safe haven investments to help you ride out any turmoil.